+The Company has a net asset position, a cash surplus, and it is forecast to be profitable in future periods with positive cash flows.
 The directors believe that the Company is well placed to manage its business risks successfully.

-The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period of twelve months from the date of approval of the financial statements.
 For this reason, they continue to adopt, and to consider appropriate, the going concern basis in preparing the financial statements.